snowfrz/App-Installer/README.md

 - Apps signed with a free developer account sometimes do not install for some reason.
 Please contact one of us if you manage to install an app signed with a free developer account.

 **Resign Install Mode**
-- Resigning succeeds, but the newly signed app does not install (iOS 11 and below), or does not open (iOS 12)
+- Resigning using [libProvision](https://github.com/Matchstic/Extender-Installer/tree/new-backend/Shared/libProvision) succeeds, but the newly signed app does not install (iOS 11 and below), or does not open (iOS 12)
 - Code is poorly written
 - No progress bar after download stage